appuio/docs/app/unifi.rst

 .. image:: unifi19.png

 #.
 The access-points I bought were running firmware 3.7.58.6385.
 To connect ("adopt" or "inform") these to the controller another route without SSL is needed: "Create route", Name "unifi-inform", Hostname "arskainform.appuioapp.ch", Service "unifi", Port "8080".
-For access-points with firmwarre >4 this is not necessary.
+For access-points with firmware >4 this is not necessary.

 .. image:: unifi20.png